percona/percona-helm-charts/charts/pg-db/README.md

 This chart will:

-* deploy PG database Pods (Custom Resource -> Deployments) for the further PostgreSQL Cluster creation in K8S.
+* deploy PG database Pods (Custom Resource -> Deployments) for the further Percona Distribution for PostgreSQL Cluster creation in K8S.

 ### Installing the Chart